Language Learning Journal: Acquire Your Second Language Faster

 How to start your language learning journal today

-You don't need anything fancy to get started.
-A cheap notebook and a pen work perfectly fine.
+- A cheap notebook and a pen work perfectly fine.
 If you prefer digital, a simple document on your computer or phone works just as well.
 Some people use apps like Notion or Evernote, others just use Google Docs.
 The tool matters way less than actually doing it.

-Keep a dictionary or translation tool handy while you write.
+- Keep a dictionary or translation tool handy while you write.
 When you don't know a word, look it up and use it.
-This is active vocabulary acquisition because you're learning words you actually need to express your thoughts, which means they're more likely to stick in your memory.
+This is active vocabulary acquisition because you're learning words you need to express your thoughts, which means they're more likely to stick in your memory.

-For beginners, mixing in some English is okay at first.
+- For beginners, mixing in some English is okay at first.
 Maybe write a sentence in your target language, then add notes in English about grammar or vocabulary.
 As you progress, gradually reduce the English until you're writing entirely in your target language.

-Anyway, if you want to combine journaling with immersive content consumption, Migaku's browser extension lets you look up words instantly while reading articles or watching videos in your target language.
+Anyway, if you want to combine journaling with immersive content consumption, Migaku's browser extension and app let you look up words instantly while reading articles or watching videos in your target language.
 You can save interesting sentences or vocabulary directly to your study materials, which gives you authentic content to reference when writing your journal entries.
 There's a 10-day free trial if you want to check it out.